-Now that we are fully entrenched in winter, many Canadians are worn down by the cold and snow and need a break; preferably a sunny break on an island somewhere.
+Now that the cold and snow is a reality across the country, are you planning your mid-winter warm up on an island somewhere?
 Hands down, the island most popular with Canadians is Cuba, according to InsuranceHotline.com.
-However, if you want to look beyond Cuba to get away from winter’s chill, we turned to the experts—travellers who compared travel insurance quotes—to see which other Caribbean islands are popular with Canadians in search of the sun’s warmth.
+However, if you want to look beyond Cuba to get away from winter’s chill this year, we turned to the experts—travellers who compared travel insurance quotes—to see which other Caribbean islands are popular with Canadians in search of the sun’s warmth.

 2. Dominican Republic